opensearch-project/documentation-website/_api-reference/cluster-health.md

 In response to the preceding request, OpenSearch returns cluster health information only for the `zone` awareness attribute.

 Cluster health by awareness attribute returns accurate information about unassigned shards only if you [enable replica count enforcement]({{site.url}}{{site.baseurl}}/opensearch/cluster#forced-replica-count-enforcement) and [configure forced awareness]({{site.url}}{{site.baseurl}}/opensearch/cluster#forced-awareness) for the awareness attribute either before cluster start, or after cluster start but before any indexing requests.
 If you enable replica enforcement after the cluster receives indexing requests, unassigned shard information may be inaccurate.
-In this case, the `unassigned_shards` field will contain -1.
+If replica count enforcement and forced awareness are not configured, the `unassigned_shards` field will contain -1.
-{: .note}
+{: .warning}